It's summertime, and the living is easy — but the selling is hard. Even the most prolific salespeople aren't immune to the summer slump.

 Summer is often a frustrating time to book meetings.
 One week you're on vacation.
 The next, your prospect is.
 Add in a holiday weekend, and the back and forth scheduling emails can get old in a hurry.

-To make it as easy to nail down a time as possible, consider installing a calendar app, such as You Can Book Me or Doodle.
-Eliminating points of friction in the buying process can boost your merit in prospects' eyes, and make them more likely to buy from you.
+To make it as easy to nail down a time, consider installing a calendar app, such as You Can Book Me or Doodle.
+Eliminating points of friction in the buying process can boost your merit in prospects' eyes and make them more likely to buy from you.

 When business is slow, take time to consult with colleagues in Marketing about new collateral.
 As a sales rep, you're in a prime position to identify topics that would resonate with buyers.
 If you provide marketers with the idea, they can bring it to life.
 And a new piece of content that effectively attracts or nurtures leads means more prospects for you to sell to down the line.

 13. Plan your outreach according to when people are on vacation.

 It's common knowledge that summer is vacation time.
 But certain weeks are more popular than others.